447327642/Node-API-Testing/README.md

 * `grunt test`

 ### How to initialize server for testing
-On `test/users-api.js` start the server by including the following.
+On `test/users-api.js` start the server by including the following:
 ```javascript
 var debug = require('debug')('Node-API-Testing');
 var app = require('../app');